 Tagore — The Home and the World

 The book is like a diamond sparkling many facettes.
-I retain the opposition between patriotism and cosmopolitanism – an opposition also noticed by Martha Nussbaum in her article “Patriotism and Cosmopolitanism” published in the Boston Review, 1994.
-“I am willing,” … Continue reading
+I retain the opposition between patriotism and cosmopolitanism - an opposition also noticed by Martha Nussbaum in her article "Patriotism and Cosmopolitanism" published in the Boston Review, 1994.
+"I am willing," he said, "to serve my country; but my worship I reserve for Right which is...
+Continue Reading →

 Benhabib, Seyla — The Claims of Culture: Equality and Diversity in the Global Era

 Benhabib, Seyla (2002), The Claims of Culture: Equality and Diversity in the Global Era, Princeton, NJ: Princeton University Press.
 Global integration is progressing parallel to social disintegration (separatisms, international terrorism, national revival).
-“Yet wether [sic] we call the current movements … Continue reading
+“Yet wether [sic] we call the current movements “struggles for recognition” (Charles Taylor, Nancy Fraser, and Axel Honneth), “identity/difference movements,” [sic] (Iris Young,...
+Continue Reading →

 Rosenfeld, Sofia — Citizens of Nowhere in Particular: Cosmopolitanism, Writing and Political Engagement in Eighteenth-Century Europe

 Work Cited Rosenfeld, Sophia.
 “Citizens of Noweher in Particular: Cosmopolitanism, Writing and Political Engagement in Eighteenth-Century Europe.”
 National Identities 4, no. 1 (2002): 25-43.
-Contention of the essay: the development of the conceptual space of political engagement among private subjects … Continue reading
+Contention of the essay: the development of the conceptual space of political engagement among private subjects cannot be reduced to the creation of national loyalties.
+A body of literature existed, produced...
+Continue Reading →

 Mortier — Le rêve universaliste de l’orateur du genre humain

 Mortier, R. (2000).
-Le rêve universaliste de l’”Orateur du Genre humain”.
+Le rêve universaliste de l'"Orateur du Genre humain".
 In R. Mortier, Les Combats des Lumières (pp. 385-394).
 Paris: Aux amateurs de livres international.
 The Universalist idea was not something new or invented in the eighteenth century.
-However, … Continue reading
+However, the transformation of the feeling of being human into concrete political and social systems is...
+Continue Reading →

 Fink, Gonthier Louis — “Cosmopolitisme” in Dictionnaire européen des lumières

 Work Cited Fink, Gonthier Louis (1997) “Cosmopolitisme.”
 In Dictionnaire européen des lumières, edited by Michel Delon, 277-279.
 Paris: Presses Universitaires de France. « Le XVIIIe siècle est le siècle du cosmopolitisme » (L. Réau).
-(277) « En 1690, le Dictionnaire universel … Continue reading
+(277) « En 1690, le Dictionnaire universel de Furetière, qui ne connaît pas encore le terme « cosmopolite », le définit indirectement à l’article...
+Continue Reading →

 O’Brien, Karen — Narratives of Enlightenment

-Introduction: cosmopolitanism, narrative, history Cosmopolitan history: “‘Cosmopolitanism’ is no longer a term much favoured by intellectual historians: as an idea, it seems to lack intellectual content; as a category of political thought, it has no referent. [footnote: “the last investigation … Continue reading
+Introduction: cosmopolitanism, narrative, history Cosmopolitan history: “‘Cosmopolitanism’ is no longer a term much favoured by intellectual historians: as an idea, it seems to lack intellectual content; as a category of political thought, it has no referent. [footnote: “the last investigation of this idea was Thomas J. Schlereth].
+The term is occasionally invoked by literary and...
+Continue Reading →

 Hazard, Pierre – Cosmopolite

 Historiographie du mot “cosmopolite.”
-Hazard, Pierre (1930) “Cosmopolite.”
-In Mélanges d’histoire littéraire générale et comparée offerts à Fernand Baldensperger, 354-364.
+Hazard, Pierre (1930) "Cosmopolite."
+In Mélanges d'histoire littéraire générale et comparée offerts à Fernand Baldensperger, 354-364.
 Paris: Libraire ancienne Honoré Champion.
-Résumé: Apparition au XVIe siècle : 1560 Guillaume Postel De la République des Turcs et, là … Continue reading
+Résumé: Apparition au XVIe siècle : 1560 Guillaume Postel De la République des Turcs et, là où l’occasion s’offrera, des mœurs et des lois de tous muhamedistes, par Guillaume Postel, cosmopolite....
+Continue Reading →

 Dédéyan: le cosmopolitisme européen sous la révolution et l’empire

 Dédéyan, Charles (1976) Le cosmopolitisme européen sous la Révolution et l’Empire.
 2 vols.
 Paris: Société d’édition d’enseignement supérieur.
 One of the rare books of intellectual history about cosmopolitanism in Europe.
-Written in French, it is focusing on the periods immediately … Continue reading
+Written in French, it is focusing on the periods immediately after the Enlightenment: the French Revolution and the first Empire under Napoléon Bonaparte.
+It is...
+Continue Reading →

 On Nussbaum, cosmopolitanism and patriotism (and nationalism)

-Martha C. Nussbaum, professor at University of Chicago Law School, published in 1994 an article praising a “cosmopolitan stoic education” over a “national education” that started debates in the English speaking world about cosmopolitanism.
-The article is a reaction against … Continue reading
+Martha C. Nussbaum, professor at University of Chicago Law School, published in 1994 an article praising a "cosmopolitan stoic education" over a "national education" that started debates in the English speaking world about cosmopolitanism.
+The article is a reaction against Richard Rorty and Sheldon Hackney, and is therefore answering an internal Northern American debate.
+Published...
+Continue Reading →

 Schlereth: The Cosmopolitan Ideal in Enlightenment Thought

 Schlereth, Thomas (1977) The Cosmopolitan Ideal in Enlightenment Thought: Its Form and Function in the Ideas of Franklin, Hume, and Voltaire, 1694-1790.
 Notre Dame: University of Notre Dame Press.
-Thomas J. Schlereth studied how the cosmopolitan ideal had a “noticeable … Continue reading
+Thomas J. Schlereth studied how the cosmopolitan ideal had a “noticeable impact on Enlightenment intellectual life throughout the trans-Atlantic community”.[1]
+But Schlereth does not advance that...
+Continue Reading →

 Rousseau et le paradoxe d’une pensée cosmopolitique anti-cosmopolite

 Dans la pensée de Rousseau, il y a un paradoxe sur lequel on se penche de plus en plus.
-Une certaine acrimonie face aux cosmopolites, alors que Rousseau exprime une pensée cosmopolitique en reprenant le grand projet de Saint-Pierre d’une … Continue reading
+Une certaine acrimonie face aux cosmopolites, alors que Rousseau exprime une pensée cosmopolitique en reprenant le grand projet de Saint-Pierre d'une paix universelle et perpétuelle.
+Projet raillé par un truculent Voltaire il est vrai, dans son...
+Continue Reading →

 Cosmopolite, cosmopolitain, cosmopolitisme: définitions et problèmes

-Que faut-il comprendre aujourd’hui des mots cosmopolite, cosmopolitisme ?
-D’abord si l’on reprend ‘histoire de l’apparition de ces mots, il faut bien se rendre à l’évidence que notre conception actuelle est liée au paradigme dominant du nationalisme qui nous pousse … Continue reading
+Que faut-il comprendre aujourd'hui des mots cosmopolite, cosmopolitisme ?
+D'abord si l'on reprend 'histoire de l'apparition de ces mots, il faut bien se rendre à l'évidence que notre conception actuelle est liée au paradigme dominant du nationalisme qui nous pousse à y voir une opposition entre cosmopolitisme et nationalisme.
+J'avance la thèse, en fait, que...
+Continue Reading →

 Ulrich Beck: A New Cosmopolitanism is in the Air

-Here is a link to an article by German sociologist Ulrich Beck published in November 2007, which is a translation of the original into English: http://www.signandsight.com/features/1603.html It is quite summing up the arguments developed in his three last books on … Continue reading
+Here is a link to an article by German sociologist Ulrich Beck published in November 2007, which is a translation of the original into English: http://www.signandsight.com/features/1603.html It is quite summing up the arguments developed in his three last books on cosmopolitanism -- Power in the Global Age: A New Political Economy (2002/2006); Cosmopolitan Vision (2004/2006);...
+Continue Reading →

 Setting up a new blog on my research activities

 I have decided to set up a new weblog in order to publicise my research activities and personal research themes and projects.
-I hope to create a network of interest around my activities, make myself known, and get acquainted with … Continue reading
+I hope to create a network of interest around my activities, make myself known, and get acquainted with other academic research activities on the same field or topic.
+This blog is also egoistically...
+Continue Reading →